Food Waste: Sustainability implications

 summit, the Food & Agriculture Organization of the United Nations (FAO)

-will show how a third of the food produced for human consumption is lost
+showed how a third of the food produced for human consumption is lost

 or wasted in the supply chain.
 Inadequate storage and distribution is